Week five: How to cook with care to make a difference

 Pre-cook or marinate

-Pre-cooking proteins (e.g. browning mince meat or searing chicken) or marinating meat before freezing can save valuable time when it comes to cooking.
+Pre-cooking proteins (e.g. browning minced meat or searing chicken) or marinating meat before freezing can save valuable time when it comes to cooking.
 You can also cook quiches, frittatas, rice and pasta in advance and store them in the fridge or freezer.

 Freezing foods can significantly increase an item's life and keep it from being wasted.
 Most frozen foods taste just as delicious once thawed as they do when they are fresh.
 Foods unsuitable for freezing include fried foods, milk-based products such as yoghurt, and vegetables with a high water content such as lettuce, cabbage or cucumbers.